MM0819/signing-example/README.md

 Check the script to see which constants need to be replaced, e.g. your private key needs to be provided.

+The relevant source can be found in [stake_or_unstake.js](https://github.com/MM0819/vega-signing-example/blob/main/stake_or_unstake.js).

 ## Install

 `yarn install`